-I have had an off again on again relationship with coupons.
+I have had an off-again-on-again relationship with coupons.
 Honestly, I haven’t been into coupons for the past two years.
 I have recently started couponing again because of my BJ’s Warehouse membership.
-I love BJ’s Warehouse because they have their own coupons and take manufacturers coupons on the same item.
+I love BJ’s Warehouse because they have their own coupons and take manufacturers’ coupons for the same item.
+Today I will share my coupon tips for beginners that are easy for you to do yourself.

 This post contains affiliate links.
 By clicking on the link, you are helping my business.
 For more information, see my disclosure policy.